 An MFA student studying at the University of Texas at Austin, Tomassini won this year’s Umlauf Prize, an award granted to an exceptional student in sculpture.
 The prize includes a solo exhibition at the Umlauf Sculpture Garden and Museum.

 Tomassini’s resulting work comprises monolithic relic-like sculptures that engage with the forces of nature.
 They are incubators for natural growth, yet their subject matter mainly refers to mundane and forgotten facets of modern technology.

 The show is situated both indoors and out among the established sculpture garden, which features mid-century figural work by the institution’s namesake, Charles Umlauf.
 The indoor portion at first looks ramshackle; the sculptures all lie on top of an enormous tarp and hoses are hung from a wooden armature above them.
 Orange utility buckets sit nearby to store surplus water.

 Taken all together, these home improvement store materials nevertheless indicate Tomassini’s subtle mastery of engineering.
-Acting as a sort of experimental large-scale terrarium, the water misted down on the sculptures from the hoses and the tarp held up by wooden rails and bungee cords, maintain a humid environment, ideal for hosting new organic life.
+Acting as a sort of experimental large-scale terrarium, the water that is misted down on the sculptures from the hoses and the tarp held up by wooden rails and bungee cords, maintains a humid environment, ideal for hosting new organic life.